hamant-jagwan/Cardiovascular_Risk_Prediction--ML--Classification/README.md

       * This can be considered as the baseline model to obtain predictions since it is easy to explain.
       * Logistic Regression train recall: 0.69
       * Logistic Regression test recall: 0.66
-  ### 3.2.
-K-nearest Neighbors:
-      * The k-nearest neighbors algorithm, also known as KNN, is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an         individual data point.
-      * Best hyperparameters: K = 55
-      * K nearest neighbors train recall: 0.83
-      * K nearest neighbors test recall: 0.69
   ### 3.3.
 Naïve Bayes:
       * Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
 It is not a single algorithm but a family of algorithms where all of them share a common                 principle, i.e., every pair of features being classified is independent of each other.
       * Best hyperparameters: var_smoothing= 0.657933224657568